XinyueArielFu/DRP-ML-DL/README.md

 **DRP Info Page:**
 https://spa-drp.github.io///past-projects/2025-autumn/

-This DRP is a guided reading of *Patterns, Predictions, and Actions*, focusing on key ideas in statistical decision-making and machine learning.
+This DRP is a guided reading of the textbook *Patterns, Predictions, and Actions: A Story About Machine Learning* by Moritz Hardt and Benjamin Recht (https://mlstory.org/), which is based on a condensed version of Prof. Benjamin Recht’s graduate-level Machine Learning course at UC Berkeley.
+The project focuses on foundational ideas in statistical decision-making and machine learning.
+I will continue this project in Winter 2026 and will also delve deeper into Deep Learning.
 Topics studied include:

 - Prediction and evaluation of predictive models